 Self-Hosted Cloud

-Run your own S3-compatible storage at a second location:
+The full sovereignty version: run your own S3-compatible storage at a second physical location and back up to that.

 # MinIO at remote location